daixiangzi/ImprovedGan-pytorch/README.md

 # ImproveGan-pytorch
 Improved Techniques for Training GANs for cifar10 dataset
-This is an implementation of Semi-supervised generative adversarial network in the paper Improved Techniques for Training GANs for Mnist dataset.
+This is an implementation of Semi-supervised generative adversarial network in the paper Improved Techniques for Training GANs for cifar10 dataset.
 # Related
 Origin paper:https://arxiv.org/abs/1606.03498
 Official Implementation(Theano):https://github.com/openai/improved-gan